ReverseThatApp/ReverseThatApp.github.io/_posts/2020-04-26-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-1.md

 - control: Tweak information
 - Makefile: for automated compilation
 - mediumenhanceclapstweak.plist: Define which bundle id that this Tweak can hook
-- Tweak.xm: Your tweak functionality will be implemented here (sometime it will generate Tweak.x instead, this is C++ file template)
+- Tweak.xm: Your tweak functionality will be implemented here
 ```

 ### Which classes and methods to hook?